Hakenadu/ColumnForge/README.md

 # Column Forge
-We embarked on an initiative to internationalize a website, a journey that led to an unexpected but welcome outcome: the creation of this open-source project, named Column Forge.
-While public translators offered grammatically correct translations, they failed to provide contextually appropriate interpretations, an issue we experienced firsthand.

-Our solution was to leverage the power of OpenAI API models, which proved to be more effective when personalized to suit our unique use case.
-The exceptional translation performance we experienced with these personalized models was a substantial improvement over the standard public translators we had initially utilized.

-When we encapsulated this process into a website, we recognized an opportunity to evolve our work into an open-source project that provided broader functionality.
+Column Forge is an open-source initiative born out of a necessity for improved, context-aware translations.
+While standard public translation tools offered grammatically correct output, they failed to provide translations that accurately represented the intended context.
+This was a challenge we encountered while working on internationalizing a website.

+To tackle this problem, we utilized the powerful capabilities of the OpenAI API models.
+By personalizing requests to these models to align with our unique needs, we experienced a notable enhancement in the quality of translations, outperforming conventional public translators.

-Column Forge is an innovative application that enables the opening of datasets in CSV format.
-It provides an interactive interface where users can define inputs row by row for a Large Language Model from the OpenAI API.
-These inputs are based on placeholders that correspond to the column names of the dataset.
+Column Forge now more generally serves as an innovative application for handling datasets in CSV format.
+It provides an interactive interface that enables users to specify inputs for a Large Language Model from the OpenAI API, row by row.
+These inputs are designed around placeholders that map to the column names within the dataset.

-With Column Forge, each row sends a request, and the response is then enhanced and documented in an additional column.
-This meticulous process results in an improved, contextually appropriate translation.
+With every row input, Column Forge sends a request and then processes the received response, augmenting and recording it in an additional column.

 ![](misc/demo.gif)